-The model validation begins with the submission of application for the initial validation along with necessary documents.
+The model validation begins with the submission of an application for initial validation along with the necessary documents.
 Once the model receives its initial approval, any subsequent changes to the model will initiate revalidation if the change in IM exceeds 5% with conditions and 10% without conditions.